How Do You Bill for Employment Cases?

 Your case must meet the following criteria to qualify for representation under a contingency fee retainer:

-• Shocking Conduct by the Employer – The employer’s conduct was so egregious that it shocks the conscience.
+• Shocking Conduct by the Employer – The employer’s conduct was so egregious it shocks the conscience.
 An example may be a boss who says, “I don’t like members of the LGBTQ+ community, so you’re fired.”

 • No Negative Work History – The client has no prior history of problems at work.